rbbh/ARIMA-playground/README.md

 # ARIMA-playground

 This repository focuses on experiments with Python's "pmdarima" library.
+This library implements the ARIMA model, ideal for time series predictions.

 Link: [pmdarima](https://pypi.org/project/pmdarima/)